FAIMS/muru-mittigar/README.md

 This module was created for the **Muru Mittigar Aboriginal Cultural Centre**, based at  Sydney, Australia.
 The module has been designed to help documenting the horticultural and landscape activities, fire mitigation and bush regeneration of Muru Mittigar in the local communities in the Western Sydney Region.

 ## Authorship:
-This module was co-developed by LeAnn Watson at Muru Mittigar and Shawn Ross and PEtra Janouchova at the FAIMS Project, Department of Ancient History, Macquarie University.
+This module was co-developed by LeAnn Watson at Muru Mittigar and Shawn Ross and Petra Janouchova at the FAIMS Project, Department of Ancient History, Macquarie University.

 ## Funding:
 Development of this module was funded by the **Research Attraction and Acceleration Program (RAAP)** aimed to support innovation and investment in the New South Wales in 2016 and 2017.